 This ensures that content is always available and is delivered even in cases of high visitor traffic, intermittent spikes as well as server outages, resulting in better customer experience and satisfaction.

 Purging refers to the removal of the cache from the CDN servers and the shield server.

-Cache is purged in two scenarios:
+Cache is purged in the following three scenarios: